 It’s summer!
-School’s out, pool season is here, and we’re already experiencing blistering heat here in Central Texas.
+School’s out, pool season has arrived, and we’re already experiencing blistering heat here in Central Texas.

-Take advantage of an overcast early morning to pop out to your garden and plant something new this month.
+So take advantage of an overcast early morning to pop out to your garden and plant something new in June.

 WHAT TO GROW IN CENTRAL TEXAS IN JUNE

 We’re officially in our hot growing season now, as if you couldn’t tell that the second you stepped outside.
 You might be tempted to sneak in some gardening favorites like tomatoes, but they’re unlikely to fruit in this kind of heat.
 It’s better to wait until August to consider planting tomatoes and stick to hot season rockstars for the next few months.